tingold/pgdog/docs/docs/features/plugins/c.md

 ### Memory safety

-All structures passed to plugins are owned by pgDog runtime, so make sure not to `free` any pointers.
-All structures passed back to pgDog will be freed automatically by pgDog, so you don't need to worry about leaks.
+All structures passed to plugins are owned by PgDog runtime, so make sure not to `free` any pointers.
+All structures passed back to PgDog will be freed automatically by PgDog, so you don't need to worry about leaks.

 If you allocate any memory during routine execution, make sure to free it before you return from the plugin API call.